Colloquium: Mechanical formalisms for tissue dynamics: Large elastic deformations of an incompressible and isotropic tissue

 \subsubsection{Growth and elastic deformation}

-{We now focus on the elastic part, pictured in Fig.~\ref{fig:intra:rest}.} {If {a piece of tissue in its} current {local} configuration (represented by $\tensorM{(t)}$) {was} disconnected from its neighbourhood} {(for instance by circular laser ablation \cite{Bonnet2012}),} {it} {would relax towards the relaxed configuration $\tensorM_0{(t)}$,} {which we assume isotropic (assumption \hyp{2}} {stated in the Introduction of the present Appendix~\ref{sec:large-def-general}).} {We define the elastic deformation $\deformationscalarlagr_{\rm e}$ through:} \be \tensorM{(t)} = (\unity+2\deformationscalarlagr_{\rm e})\,\tensorM_0{(t)} \ee {In order to derive the evolution of $\deformationscalarlagr_{\rm e}$, we now focus on the evolution of the relaxed state $\tensorM_0(t)$} as a result of {intra-cell} growth. {For simplicity (assumption \hyp{2}), we do not include here intra-cell plasticity and contractility.
-Assumption \hyp{2} also excludes the combination of two successive deformations, which is beyond the scope of the present study, see~\cite{Benito2008,these_sylvain_benito_2009}. }
+We now focus on the elastic part, pictured in Fig.~\ref{fig:intra:rest}.
+If a piece of tissue in its current local configuration (represented by $\tensorM{(t)}$) was disconnected from its neighbourhood (for instance by circular laser ablation \cite{Bonnet2012}), it would relax towards the relaxed configuration $\tensorM_0{(t)}$, which we assume isotropic (assumption \hyp{2}).
+We define the elastic deformation $\deformationscalarlagr_{\rm e}$ through: \be \tensorM{(t)} = (\unity+2\deformationscalarlagr_{\rm e})\,\tensorM_0{(t)} \ee In order to derive the evolution of $\deformationscalarlagr_{\rm e}$, we now focus on the evolution of the relaxed state $\tensorM_0(t)$ as a result of intra-cell growth.
+For simplicity, we do not include here intra-cell plasticity and contractility.
+Assumption \hyp{2} also excludes the combination of two successive deformations, which is beyond the scope of the present study, see~\cite{Benito2008,these_sylvain_benito_2009}.